Tuesday 8 October

 Nigel Swycher, Chief Executive Officer, Aistemos (United Kingdom).

-Brian Hinman, Chief Intellectual Property Officer, AON (USA)
+Brian Hinman, Chief Innovation Officer, AON Intellectual Property Solitions (USA)

 Chairman: Lionel Lavenue, Patent Attorney, Partner, Finnegan (USA)

-• New entrants and speed of technological advances
+• New entrants and speed of technological advances: review of broad spectrum of operators.

-• Identification of key IP conflicts and issues
+• Implications of IoT in the automotive industry and Identification of key IP conflicts and issues IP policies needed.

 Chris Storm, Legal Director, Emerging Technologies, UBER (USA)